 The Blackburn Dayblazer 1100 front light is the biggest of the Dayblazer family.
 It's a beautifully made, five-function, compact torch type, capable of producing – surprise, surprise – 1100 lumens in its brightest setting, great for blasting along backroads, but with lower settings, pulsing and strobing for more built-up areas and for daylight running.

 The See.Sense was arguably the first smart light that used sensors to alter the brightness and speed of flash to suit different lighting conditions, as well as being able to detect car headlights.
-The light was so well received that it won the road.cc People’s Choice award in 2015 and they’ve since followed up the Icon.
+The light was so well received that it won the road.cc People’s Choice award in 2015 and they’ve since followed up with the 300 lumen Icon 2.
 You can read the review here.

 The TraceR is Exposure’s smallest and most affordable rear light with its new Day Bright mode.
 It has a 75-lumen rating with a three to 24 hour run time, weighs just 35g and has three brightness levels.
 Side visibility has been considered in the design of the light as well.